SJB78/yougotthis.io/content/events/summer-2021.md

         name: Laura Morinigo
         twitter: thisislalaok
         bio: Laura is a software developer, advocate, and mentor.
 She has been recognized as a Google Developer Expert and a Woman Techmakers Ambassador, as a mentor she helped startups participating in accelerator programs like Google Launchpad and the World Food Programme by the United Nations.
 Currently, she is a web developer advocate for Samsung Internet at Samsung Research Institute UK where the team contributes to open source projects, builds demos and participates in conferences getting the word out about advanced web features helping web developers to create great and more inclusive web apps.
+after: |
+  After the talks we will share a link to our networking session on <a class="underline" href='https://gatheround.com'>Gatheround</a> which will involve a series of short 1:1 calls with other attendees.
+It's super fun and we hope to see you there!
 cssFile: '/fonts/eyeful.css'
 css: |
   .btn{background-color:#fe8296!important;}